loschmidt/BenchStab/README.md

 - The application will acquire predictions from all implemented predictors and print the results to stdout in `csv` format.

-<em> "I have a [dataset](https://loschmidt.chemi.muni.cz/benchstab/details.html#mutation-file) prepared, and I want to query structural variants of my 3 favourite predictors, and save the results to the file. " </em>
+<em> "I have a [dataset](https://loschmidt.chemi.muni.cz/benchstab/details.html#mutation-file) prepared, and I want to query my three favorite predictors in the structure mode and save the results to a file. " </em>

 `dataset.csv`: